umd-mith/hathilda/README.md

 [![Build Status](https://travis-ci.org/umd-mith/hathilda.svg)](http://travis-ci.org/umd-mith/hathilda)

 hathilda helps you get [HathiTrust](http://www.hathitrust.org/home) volume metadata records as JSON-LD.
+It's pretty simplistic, and mainly meant as a proof of concept ... the concept being maybe HathiTrust themself could publish something similar, someday, maybe ... or not :-)

-At the moment only simple Dublin Core is emitted.
-If you have suggestions on additional vocabularies to use, or other improvements please file an issue ticket!
+If you have suggestions on additional vocabularies to use, or other improvements please file an issue ticket.

 ## Example